Upgrading Fedora’s version is quick and easy. Here’s a step-by-step guide on how to upgrade to Fedora 36 from Fedora 35!

-There are two ways to upgrade to a new Fedora version, graphically or by using command line, and I will show you both ways here.
+There are two ways to upgrade to a new Fedora version, graphically or using the command line, and I will show you both ways here.

 Above all, safety first!
-Before attempting a major upgrade on any system, you should make sure you won’t lose data if the upgrade goes wrong.
+Before attempting a major upgrade on any system, you should ensure you won’t lose data if the upgrade goes wrong.

 So before doing anything else, do full system backup or backup at least your important data.

-Whenever a new version of Fedora is released, upgrades are immediately available from the previous version.
+Upgrades are immediately available from the previous version whenever a new version of Fedora is released.
 This method involves upgrading using the graphical Software Center.

-2.1 Open Software application, hit the refresh button, and go to Updates pane.
-You will see a notification that says “Fedora Linux 35 Now Available”.
-Click the Download button to download Fedora 35 packages.
+Open the Software application, hit the “Refresh” button, and go to the “Updates” pane.
+You will see a notification that says, “Fedora Linux 36 Available”.
+Click the “Download” button to download Fedora 36 packages.

-2.2 When you hit the Download button, all the files required for upgrade will be automatically downloaded.
-The download will take some time depending on your internet speed.
+When you hit the “Download” button, all the files required for the upgrade will be automatically downloaded.
+However, the download will take some time, depending on your internet speed.

-2.3 Click on the Install button to start the Fedora upgrade process.
+Click on the “Restart & Upgrade” button to start the upgrade process to Fedora 36.

-2.4 A pop up window will appear and prompt you to enter the password for your user.
-Enter your password and confirm with the Authenticate button.
+A popup window will appear and prompt you to enter the password for your user.
+Enter your password and confirm with the “Authenticate” button.

 The system will now restart to apply the downloaded system upgrades, as shown below.
 Please be patient.

-3. Upgrade Fedora to New Release Using Command Line
+Upgrading from Fedora 35 to Fedora 36 Using Command Line

-It is important to make sure you have the latest packages for all currently installed software.
+Ensuring you have the latest packages for all currently installed software is vital.
 Enter the following command in a terminal:

 sudo dnf upgrade --refresh